 Oklahoma DEQ issues Air Quality Health Advisory

-OKLAHOMA CITY – The Oklahoma Department of Environment Quality issued an Air Quality Health Advisory Tuesday.
+OKLAHOMA CITY – The Oklahoma Department of Environment Quality issued an Air Quality Health Advisory.

 Those with lung or heart disease should be aware that increased pollution may cause them to experience adverse health effects.